-No. My husband and I both grew up in public school families and we were very adamant that our kids would go to public school as well.
-We’re not sure when, but at some point before my oldest turned 4 years old, we discovered classical education and fell in love with it.
+No. My husband and I both grew up in public school families.
+We were very adamant that our kids would go to public school as well.
+We’re not sure when, but at some point before my oldest turned 4 years old, we discovered classical education.
+We fell in love with it.
 For us, we loved how students would learn world history and Biblical history together.
-It always confused me in school to think about how Greek gods fit into the Bible, probably because it was always studied separately.
+It always confused me in school to think about how Greek gods fit into the Bible.
+It is probably because it was always studied separately.

 Anyway, we then decided to send our kids to Veritas Academy, a classical school in Lancaster County.
-I had two other little ones at the time, and since my husband and I didn’t agree completely on homeschooling, we thought this was the best option.
-Two years later, God brought us both on the same page, and we started homeschooling all three of them at Pre-K, 1st and 3rd grade.
+I had two other little ones at the time.
+Since my husband and I didn’t agree completely on homeschooling, we thought this was the best option.
+Two years later, God brought us both on the same page.
+We started homeschooling all three of them at Pre-K, 1st and 3rd grade.

 I think the main reason I wanted to homeschool was so that I could learn with them.
 Not just seeing them learn (which was cool in itself), but me learning with them.
-The classical method captivated me and in a sense I felt like I had the opportunity to go back to school again and really get a deeper education.
+The classical method captivated me.
+In a sense I felt like I had the opportunity to go back to school again and really get a deeper education.
 Suddenly topics like history and science were enticing to me and exciting and my love of learning was reignited.

-I loved that in homeschooling, I knew exactly what my kids were learning and since I was learning it with them, if we were at a museum or listening to something on the radio, and my kids heard a historical name and connected the dots, I knew what they were talking about because we had studied it together!
+I loved that in homeschooling, I knew exactly what my kids were learning.
+Since I was learning it with them, if we were at a museum or listening to something on the radio, and my kids heard a historical name and connected the dots, I knew what they were talking about because we had studied it together!

 We were also able to see God’s fingerprints all over our days.
 One time I remember my 4 year old was learning something in math, that then appeared in my 6-year-olds English assignment, and then we heard the same thing in a book we were reading later in the day.
 My 4-year-old yelled, “Mom, that’s what we talked about in math today!”
 I can’t tell you how many times God connected our academics like that, which makes learning fun.
 We’d laugh and say, “God did it again!”